 Join Ben in an incredible Crowdfund, launching on 17 November 2014, which will enable the zoo to become a charity, based on Dartmoor, for the next 100 years.

 - 6pm: Arrival and refreshments

-- 6.30pm: Welcome by Professor Kevin Jones, Dean of the Faculty of Science and Engineering, Plymouth University.
+- 6.30pm: Welcome by Professor Kevin Jones, Dean of the Faculty of Science and Engineering, University of Plymouth.
 Introduction to Benjamin Mee, Dartmoor Zoo

 - 6.45pm: Film Screening of ‘We Bought a Zoo’ starring Matt Damon and Scarlett Johansson

 - 8.45pm: Talk from Benjamin Mee with question and answer session

 Places are strictly limited and will be on a first come, first served

 basis - registration required.